 d.
 A person commits a crime of the fourth degree if he enters and rides in a motor vehicle knowing that the motor vehicle has been taken or is being operated without the consent of the owner or other person authorized to consent.

 Contact an East Hanover NJ Auto Theft Attorney to Discuss Your Case

 The aggressive criminal attorneys at the Tormey Law Firm can help you potentially beat your case.
 We’ve got the experience necessary to fight your charges both in and out of the courtroom.
-Because we have an active NJ prosecutor on staff, we know how the other side thinks.
-And our experienced criminal defense lawyers understand the advanced defense strategies needed to secure you a win if your case goes to trial.
+Our experienced criminal defense lawyers understand the advanced defense strategies needed to secure you a win if your case goes to trial.
 If you or a loved one has been charged with a theft crime such as motor vehicle theft in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm in Morristown anytime for immediate assistance at 866-949-6948 for a free consultation.